Golden Knights-Stars stream: NHL Stanley Cup Western Conference Final

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Thursday’s Western Conference Final matchup between the Golden Knights and Stars.
-Pre-game coverage begins at 7 p.m.
-ET on NBCSN.
+NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Saturday’s Western Conference Final matchup between the Golden Knights and Stars.
+Coverage begins at 8 p.m.
+ET on NBC.
 Watch the Golden Knights-Stars stream on the NBC Sports app by clicking here.

-After being shutout in Game 1, Vegas responded with a shutout win of their own in Game 2.
-Robin Lehner returned to goal and had 24 saves, while Paul Stastny, William Karlsson and Tomas Nosek scored all three goals in less than ten minutes in the second period for a 3-0 win.
+After zero goals through the first 39-plus minutes of play, the teams combined for five in just over 20 minutes of action the rest of the way as Dallas now has a 2-1 lead for the second straight series.
+The Stars surrendered two different third-period leads but Alex Radulov’s second OT goal of this postseason ensured the Dallas victory.
+The first shot of overtime (31 seconds in) breezed past Robin Lehner, who was out-dueled by Anton Khudobin in a series that has come to be defined by defense.

-It was Lehner’s second straight shutout and he has not allowed a goal in 131:44.
-Each of his last four wins have been shutouts.
-His four shutouts lead the league, while seven only five goaltenders in NHL history have had six more shutouts in a single postseason.
+This was the first time in the modern era (since 1943-44) that each team posted a shutout in the first two games of the Conference Finals or Semifinals.
+It is only the eighth time this has happened in any round of the postseason, and second time this year (Columbus-Toronto in Qualifying Round).

 [NBC 2020 STANLEY CUP PLAYOFF HUB]